 I moved away from where I lived and mixed with people that didn’t smoke.

 I tried to change my opinions on smoking.
-When I got nicotine withdrawal I told myself that I didn’t really a cigarette it was just all in my head.
+When I got nicotine withdrawal I told myself that I didn’t really a cigarette, it was just all in my head.
 That really a cup of coffee or a chocolate bar would make me feel better.
-I had tried nicotine patches etc before and they hadn’t done it for me (although the amount of money spent on them meant I hadn’t been able to afford the cigarettes as well so worked to some extent) and this time I couldn’t use them as I was pregnant and there was a small risk to the baby using them.
+I had tried nicotine patches etc before and they hadn’t done it for me.
+Although the amount of money spent on them meant I hadn’t been able to afford the cigarettes as well so worked to some extent.
+When I gave up I couldn’t use them as I was pregnant.
+This meant that there was a small risk to the baby using them.
 There a lot of nicotine replacements and aids available now – why not get in touch with your quit smoking nurse at your local doctors.

 Think about when you smoke.
 Apparently there are different “types” of smoker.
-I used to smoke every time I ate or had tea – so you can change those habits – have orange juice instead of tea – for example.
+I used to smoke every time I ate or had tea.
+Then you can change those habits – have orange juice instead of tea – for example.
 Or if you smoke indoors – try only smoking outdoors in the build up to the day you have decided to quit.

 Learn about what milestones mean what – ie what have you gained health and money wise after a day, 3 days, a week, a month, 3 months etc. Talk to other people.
 Certain days are harder than others (day 3 was always a killer for me).
 Because if you know this it might make it feel easier to get over that hurdle and onto the next one.

 Setting yourself a day to start is a good idea.
 Maybe do it when there will be lots of other people also in the same boat as you, and you can get support from each other.
-Some people like the temptation of cigarettes in the house because they know they are there and can still not touch them, whilst others need them to be gone.
+Some people like the temptation of cigarettes in the house because they know they are there and can still not touch them.
+Whilst others need them to be gone.
 If you need them to be gone then make sure you do not have any for the start of the day in mind.
-Some people find cutting out the first and last cigarettes of the day out very hard – so you may want to have just that first one and then stop.
+Some people find cutting out the first and last cigarettes of the day out very hard.
+You may want to have just that first one and then stop.
 Whatever you decide make sure you stick to it and so stop.
 Tell friends and family so they can support you.

 Most importantly take it one step and one day at a time.
 Always remind yourself of how well you are doing.
 And why you want to do it.
 That it WILL get easier and YOU can do it.